-Despite a battle with cancer that took her eye, 17-year-old Emily Ferguson is breaking shooting sport records and mentoring others
+Despite a battle with cancer that took her eye, 17-year-old Emily Ferguson is breaking shooting sports records and mentoring others.

-With concentration uncharacteristic of a young and vibrant 17-year-old girl, Emily Ferguson moves between the posts at Nashville Gun Club’s International Trap Bunker.
-Each time, she takes a measured five and a half steps with her head down, loading her Beretta 692 before gently rocking into and finding her stance.
+With the concentration uncharacteristic of a young and vibrant 17-year-old girl, Emily Ferguson moves between the posts at Nashville Gun Club’s International Trap Bunker.
+Each time, she takes measured five-and-a-half steps with her head down, loading her Beretta 692 before gently rocking into and finding her stance.
 She closes the action, raises her shotgun, calls for the target, shoots, and empties her shells.
 Then, she starts again.

 She shoots a full round, never breaking focus.